Interdisciplinary Education and Training

 The program examines the spectrum of education, employment, community living, and health policies affecting individuals with disabilities and their families and surveys the public and private networks of disability services from an interdisciplinary perspective.
 While the program addresses the needs of people with all types of disabilities, it emphasizes intellectual and related developmental disabilities across the lifespan.

 Admissions criteria, curriculum information, and application procedures are available here .

 MNLEND (Leadership in Neurodevelopmental and Related Disabilities)

-The MNLEND Program is an interdisciplinary leadership training program welcoming Fellows from 16+ disciplines across the University of Minnesota.
-MNLEND also invites Fellows who are active community members in experientially-based fields, such as Community Advocacy, Family Advocacy, and Self Advocacy, and/or are working professionals in disability-related fields and/or graduate students enrolled in universities other than the University of Minnesota.
+The MNLEND Program is an interdisciplinary leadership training program welcoming Fellows from 14+ graduate-level disciplines across the University of Minnesota.
+MNLEND also invites Fellows who are active community members in experientially-based fields, such as Community Advocacy, Family Advocacy, and Self Advocacy, and/or who are working professionals in disability-related fields and/or graduate students enrolled in universities other than the University of Minnesota.

 Fellow requirements, curriculum information, and application procedures are available here.

 In-person and online, ICI conducts a wide range of training, consultation, and evaluation services that enhance the capacity of individuals, agencies, and programs to serve persons with disabilities, those at-risk, and their families.
 Examples of training programs include:

 Check & Connect: A Comprehensive Student Engagement InterventionCheck & Connect is a nationally recognized intervention used with K-12 students who show warning signs of disengagement with school and who are at risk of dropping out.